terrateam-demo/kick-the-tires/README.md

    terrateam apply
    ```

    Terrateam will apply the changes and post the results in the PR comments.

-6. **Merge the PR**
-   Once the apply is successful, merge the PR to complete the process.
+If the apply is successful then the pull request will automatically merge.

 ## Customization